larrylai19/get-physical-address-on-linux-kernel-3.9.9/README.md

     ![image](./imgs/3.png)

-3. Modify the Makefile in "linux-3.9.9" to locate "core-y" under ifeq ($(KBUILD_EXTMOD),) and add the newly created directory, "virt_to_phy/", at the end
+3. Modify the "Makefile" in "linux-3.9.9" to locate "core-y" under ifeq ($(KBUILD_EXTMOD),) and add the newly created directory, "virt_to_phy/", at the end

     ``` bash
     ~/Desktop/kernel/linux-3.9.9/virt_to_phy$ cd ..